christophevg/schema-tools/docs/index.md

 ## Features at a Glance

-- support for (loading of) Json and Yaml schemas with additional access to line and column information
+- support for (loading of) Json and Yaml schemas with additional access to line and column information as an Abstract Syntax Tree (AST)

 ```pycon
 >>> from schema_tools import json